The Happy Ordi Project

 This motherboard came out in 2009, so it’s over 15 years old.

-Although considered obsolete, the computer it is equipped with works perfectly for the common uses listed in this table: changing the RAM and processor, using an SSD disk and installing a lightweight Linux distribution are the ingredients for its successful return to service.
+Although considered obsolete, the computer it’s installed in works perfectly for the common uses listed in this table.
+Upgrading the RAM and processor, replacing the hard drive for a SSD and installing a lightweight Linux distribution are the ingredients for its successful revival.

 So wether the operator of the Happy Ordi system is an experienced DIY enthusiast, a technician working in a repair or re-use structure, or a repair café facilitator, he or she will be able to acquire the basics needed to address the most commonly encountered problems.